dholiday/mqtt_lab/docker/mqtt/README.md

 what is?
 -------
 [Graphite][1] is a django application that receives and displays metrics data from various sources.
 [Docker][2] is a technology that allows you to package an application with all of its dependencies into a standardized unit (aka a container) for software development.
 What's here are the docker build files necessary to stand up and containerize a graphite server.
+Grafana is a front end to make graphite prettier.
+Vernemq is an MQTT broker.

 what you need before you get started